Tony Armas (armasto02)

 - Born April 29, 1978 in Puerto Piritu, Anzoategui, Venezuela

 He had a complete arsenal of pitches with a low-90s fastball, a slider, a curve, a change-up and a splitter.
-Armas, who also played 11 seasons in the minors, was primarily a starter in both the majors and the minors.
+Armas, who also played 11 seasons in the minors, was primarily a starter in his professional career.
+He was one of two players acquired by the Montreal Expos from the Boston Red Sox in return for Hall of Famer Pedro Martinez.
 In 2001, when his ERA was 4.03, his team's ERA was 4.68 and the league ERA was 4.36.
 He had his best season in 2002, going 12-12 with a 4.44 ERA after a very good second half.
-He had displaced Javier Vazquez's as the Expos' ace, earning the nod as the opening day starter in 2003 when he was injured after 5 starts in which he went 2-1, 2.61.
+He briefly displaced Javier Vazquez's as the Expos' ace, earning the nod as the Opening Day starter in 2003, but was injured after 5 starts in which he went 2-1, 2.61.
 He came back the next season, but was never the same pitcher again.
-His ERA increased every year from then on, from a already high 4.88 in 2004, to a stratospheric 7.56 in 2008.
+His ERA increased every year from then on, from an already high 4.88 in 2004, to a stratospheric 7.56 in 2008.
+In May 2009, he signed a minor league deal with the Atlanta Braves but could not make it back up.